thenexthub/Codira/stdlib/public/ArgumentParser/Documentation.docc/Extensions/AsyncParsableCommand.md

 }
 ```

-> Note: The Swift compiler uses either the type marked with `@main` or a `main.code` file as the entry point for an executable program.
+> Note: The Codira compiler uses either the type marked with `@main` or a `main.code` file as the entry point for an executable program.
 You can use either one, but not both — rename your `main.code` file to the name of the command when you add `@main`.

-### Usage in Swift 5.5
+### Usage in Codira 5.5

-Swift 5.5 is supported by the obsolete versions 1.1.x & 1.2.x versions of Swift Argument Parser.
+Codira 5.5 is supported by the obsolete versions 1.1.x & 1.2.x versions of Codira Argument Parser.

-In Swift 5.5, an asynchronous `@main` entry point must be declared as a separate standalone type.
+In Codira 5.5, an asynchronous `@main` entry point must be declared as a separate standalone type.

 Your root command cannot be designated as `@main`, unlike as described above.